andrewlo1011/techblog/content/posts/2020-08-02--Building-Blocks-Of-My-Blog/index.md

 ## Buildling blocks of [Drew.vip](https://Drew.vip)

-The followng is the building blocks of my blog:
+The followings are the building blocks of my blog:

 1. [Netlify.com](https://www.netlify.com)

 I use Netlify.com to deploy and host the blog.
 It gives seamless integration with Github and provides auto build and deployment capability.
 On the other hand, it also provides [CDN](https://www.netlify.com/products/edge/) feature to cache my site in edge locations.
-It also offers a free [SSL](https://docs.netlify.com/domains-https/https-ssl/) auto-renewable certificate.
+In addition to CDN, It offers a free auto-renewable [SSL](https://docs.netlify.com/domains-https/https-ssl/) certificate.

 2. [Gatsby.js](https://www.gatsbyjs.org/)